svan0/anime_recommendation_system/README.md

 - If label = 1 then retrieved_anime_id_1 is more relevant to anime_id than retrieved_anime_id_2.
 - If label = 0 then retrieved_anime_id_2 is more relevant to anime_id than retrieved_anime_id_2.

-During training, the model will return score_1 for (anime, retrieved_anime_id_1) and score_2 for (anime_id, retrieved_anime_id_2). <br /> If label = 1 we want score_1 > score_2 else we want score_1 < score_2.
+During training, the model will return score_1 for (anime, retrieved_anime_id_1) and score_2 for (anime_id, retrieved_anime_id_2). <br /> If label = 1 we want score_1 > score_2 else we want score_1 < score_2. <br />

 We only use the anime ids as a features and pass them through an embedding layers.
-Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project.
+Experiemtation is needed to decide on which features to add and might be the focus of subsequent iterations on this project. <br />

-Once the model is trained, we iterate over all pairs of animes that we generated during the inference step of the retrieval model and get a score which will be used to rank the retrieved animes.
+Once the model is trained, we iterate over all pairs of animes that we generated during the inference step of the retrieval model and get a score which will be used to rank the retrieved animes. <br />

 Now that we have ranked anime pairs, we can get ranked animes for each user based on the last anime it completed.